Melomakarona Cheesecake

 Making this Melomakarona cheesecake did not go without debate.
 Us Greeks are a passionate folk and my mom and I had long debated whether this cheesecake would work or not.

-The excuse to make this cheesecale was set…my mom’s hometown friends were over for dinner.
+The excuse to make this cheesecake was set…my mom’s hometown friends were over for dinner.
 The purpose for the recipe was to use up leftover Melomakarona from Christmas.
 The result…a table-full of pleasantly surprised and delighted Greek-Canadian immigrants who adored the Cheesecake with a Melomakarona base.

 9 in. springform pan